 To that end, he faced a difficult situation whereby he wanted to 1) transform his body, 2) stay social and maintain gains when travelling and 3) avoid the social pressure and act ‘normal’ in social situations, especially around family.

-To make this happen, it involved a combination of the intermittent fasting strategies, buffering and most importantly, a maintained focus when in these situations to not cave in and overeat.
+To make this happen, involved a combination of the intermittent fasting strategies, buffering and most importantly, a maintained focus to not cave in and overeat.

 Lessons To Learn

 There will never be a perfect time in your life to get in shape.
 There’ll never be a 3 to 6 month period in your calendar with no social events or trips away.
 And why should there be?
 That’s no way to live life!

 But we see this too often being a deterrent in starting on the path to achieving your goals.
 The aim for this case study was to not only highlight Hirsh’s amazing results, but also show that it can be done in ‘imperfect’ conditions.
 If you’ve got unpredictable working hours, a hectic social schedule and a frequent travelling timetable, you can still get into the shape of your life.

 You just need to play the long game, have a high level of accountability and employ the right tools and strategies to keep you on track, even when it may seem you have your work cut out!